gregorycrane/CrosbySchaeffer2.0/chaps/lesson12.md

 convey by written words, which lead to power of expression and to power of clear thinking.
-Such habits are worth more to the lawyer than all the information which a modern school may hope to impart.” <note>Roscoe Pound, Dean of the Law School, Harvard University, as reported in Value of the Classics, page 49, with pronouns updated to be gender neutral.
-Whatever Pound's individual thoughts, the point made still applies and applies to any student of Greek.</note>
+Such habits are worth more to the lawyer than all the information which a modern school may hope to impart.” [note: Roscoe Pound, Dean of the Law School, Harvard University, as reported in Value of the Classics, page 49, with pronouns updated to be gender neutral.
+Whatever Pound's individual thoughts, the point made still applies and applies to any student of Greek.]

 ## [§ 63](#para63).
 The Process of Translation.